-The Department of Agriculture, Water and the Environment regulates the movement of aircraft, goods and passengers from Torres Strait under the Biosecurity Act 2015.
+The Department of Agriculture, Fisheries and Forestry regulates the movement of aircraft, goods and passengers from Torres Strait under the Biosecurity Act 2015.

 This includes the monitoring of aircraft arriving on mainland Australia from designated biosecurity zones in Torres Strait, to assess any biosecurity risks posed by the aircraft or goods and passengers on board.